EandrewJones/templates/README.md

 beamer-pres
 ------------

 A template for LaTeX beamer presentations based heavily on [Paul Goldsmith-Pinkham's github repo](https://github.com/paulgp/beamer-tips).
-If you want to learn more about creating and customizing your own beamer templates for presentations.
-I highly recommend you head to that repo and peruse it closely.
+If you want to learn more about creating and customizing your own beamer templates for presentations, I highly recommend you head to that repo and peruse it closely.
 Thanks to my good friend, Kee Hyun Park, for sharing this source with me.

 Notes:
 - Figures should be kept in the *figures/* directory and the template is entitled *presentation.tex*